-To ensure you don’t forfeit access to your cryptocurrency in the event that you lose your crypto wallet, you’ll need to back up your private key by creating copies.
+To ensure you don’t forfeit access to your cryptocurrency if you lose your crypto wallet, you’ll need to back up your private key by creating copies.
 This is usually done with the help of a seed phrase.
-The issue, however, is that seed phrases are extremely unsafe, because anybody who gets their hands on one can use it.
+The issue, however, is that seed phrases are extremely unsafe because anybody who gets their hands on one can use them.

 This is why Tangem Wallet offers a secure private key cloning solution.
-You can clone your private key to one or two backup Tangem cards without having to worry about one of them being lost or stolen.
+You can clone your private key to one or two backup Tangem cards without worrying about one of them being lost or stolen.